 Please, don’t let your blog posts default to the “Uncategorized” category—add some level of organization and content hierarchy by creating post categories.
-This also relates to usability, which impacts SEO.
+This also benefits usability, which impacts SEO.
 You can also assign tags for an extra SEO boost.

 7. Configure the SEO title and meta information

 Make sure you’re using the target long-tail keyword in the meta information – meta title and meta description – (aka onpage content optimization) in Yoast (or whichever SEO plugin you choose).
-Once you have the Yoast plugin installed, this box will appear at the bottom of every post, under the body content.
+Once you have the plugin installed, this box will appear at the bottom of every post, or somewhere on the page you’re editing.